-Oxygen is the most important gas in the marine environment because it is essential for breathing or 'respiration' by all bacteria, protists, plants and animals that live in the sea.
+Oxygen is the most important gas in the marine environment because it is essential for breathing or 'respiration' by almost all life in the sea.
 Dissolved oxygen concentrations in the global ocean have declined by 2% since the 1960s (Rhein et al., 2013; Schmidtko et al., 2017; Oschlies et al., 2018).
-While excessive nutrient loading or 'eutrophication' may be the driver for the decline in dissolved oxygen concentrations in near-coastal regions (Diaz and Rosenberg, 2008), the observed global decline in dissolved oxygen has been attributed to ocean warming (Schmidtko et al., 2017).
-Climate models predict that in the future, the rate of oxygen decline will increase globally in response to warming (Bopp et al., 2013; Keeling et al., 2010; van der Molen et al., 2013).
-Depletion of dissolved oxygen can lead to a region being defined as either oxygen deficient, which occurs when dissolved oxygen concentrations are less then 6 mg/litre (equivalent to ~ 192 μmol/kg) or hypoxic, which occurs when oxygen concentrations are less than 2 mg/litre (equivalent to ~ 64 $\mu$ mol/kg).
-The development of oxygen deficiency, or hypoxia, can have deleterious effects on the marine ecosystem (Vaquer-Sunyer and Duarte, 2008; Breitburg et al., 2018).
-While the decline in dissolved oxygen in the ocean is a global problem, the intensity and impact of dissolved oxygen depletion or 'deoxygenation' is also apparent in the coastal and shelf seas (Diaz and Rosenberg, 2008; Breitburg et al., 2009; Gilbert et al., 2010; Townhill et al., 2017a; Breitburg et al., 2018).
-The challenge is to better understand the multiple processes that currently control dissolved oxygen in order to accurately assess the future risk of oxygen deficiency or hypoxia in response to climate change (Oschlies et al., 2018).
-Here, we focus on the processes controlling oxygen concentrations in the North-West European Shelf sea water, which encompasses UK coastal and shelf seas.
+While excessive nutrient loading or 'eutrophication' may be the driver for the decline in dissolved oxygen concentrations in near coastal regions (Diaz and Rosenberg, 2008), the observed global decline in dissolved oxygen has been attributed to ocean warming (Schmidtko et al., 2017).
+Climate models predict future rates of oxygen decline will increase globally in response to warming (Bopp et al., 2013; Keeling et al., 2010; van der Molen et al., 2013).
+Depletion of dissolved oxygen can lead to a region being defined as either oxygen deficient, when dissolved oxygen concentrations are less than 6 mg/litre (equivalent to ~192 μmol/kg), hypoxic when oxygen concentrations are less than 2 mg/litre (equivalent to $\sim 64 - \mu mol/kg$) or anoxic when oxygen concentrations are less than 0.5 mg/litre (equivalent to \sim 30 μmol/kg).
+The development of oxygen deficiency can have deleterious effects on the marine ecosystem (Vaquer-Sunyer and Duarte, 2008; Breitburg et al., 2018) with the onset of hypoxia or anoxia increasing the severity on the ecosystem response.
+While the decline in dissolved oxygen in the deep ocean is a global problem, the intensity and impact of dissolved oxygen depletion or 'deoxygenation' is also apparent in the coastal and shelf seas (Diaz and Rossenberg, 2008; Breitburg et al., 2009; Gilbert et al., 2010; Townhill et al., 2017a; Breitburg et al., 2018).
+The challenge is to better understand the multiple processes that currently control dissolved oxygen to accurately assess the future risk of oxygen deficiency, hypoxia or anoxia in response to climate change (Oschlies et al., 2017).
+Here, we focus on the processes controlling oxygen concentrations in the North-west European shelf seas, which encompasses UK coastal and shelf seas.